prashantGit2/prashantGit2/README.md

 - 👋 Hi, I’m @prashantGit2
 - My name is Prashant Sharma
 - 👀 I’m interested in Technology
-- 🌱 I’m currently learning Web Development(Full Stack) and Data science
+- 🌱 I’m React.js Web Developer(Front-end)
-- 💞️ I’m looking to collaborate on Backend development
-- 📫 Not much active on social , still on instagram.com => @sinugrover

 <!---
 prashantGit2/prashantGit2 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.